Schools are required to publish certain information and website links pertaining to the school, which are set out below.

 Secretary: Trish Birrell

-Address: Sandringham and West Newton Primary School, School Road, West Newton, Norfolk, PE31 6AX
+Address: Sandringham and West Newton Primary Academy, School Road, West Newton, Norfolk, PE31 6AX

 Telephone Number: 01485 540506